-4 Trees to Plant for a Beautiful Landscape All Year
+6 Trees with White Bark for a Beautiful Landscape All Year Long

 In search of a tree that looks good all year long?
-Colorful leaves come and go, but limbs covered with white bark appear striking no matter the season.
+Colorful leaves come and go, but white tree bark is striking no matter the season.

-Often, trees are selected and grown for their foliage, fruit, or flowers—seasonal features that blossom and fade over the course of several months—but it’s not impossible to find deciduous trees (those with leaves that often drop over the winter) capable of delivering beauty year-round.
+Often, trees are selected and grown for their foliage, fruit, or flowers—seasonal features that blossom and fade over several months.
+However, it’s not impossible to find deciduous trees (those with leaves that drop over the winter) capable of delivering beauty year-round.
 The key is to narrow your search to trees with white bark.
 Even in winter months, when barren, uniquely alabaster branches offer a striking contrast against dark siding, a backdrop of evergreens, or even against the winter sky.

-If you’re a fan of colorful autumn foliage, nothing beats the brilliant gold and orange show put on by a grove of Aspen trees on the side of a forested mountain.
-The American Aspen (Populus tremuloides), also known as “quaking aspen” or “trembling aspen,” produces smooth white bark on a strong vertical trunk that can reach 80 feet at maturity with a narrow crown spread of only 20 feet.
+For fans of colorful autumn foliage, nothing beats the brilliant gold and orange show put on by a grove of Aspen trees on the side of a forested mountain.
+The American Aspen (Populus tremuloides), also known as “quaking aspen” or “trembling aspen,” produces a smooth–bark white tree trunk that can reach 80 feet at maturity with a narrow crown spread of only 20 feet.
 American Aspen’s striking white bark will develop contrasting black markings as it matures, which add to its visual interest.
 In optimal conditions, American Aspen is a quick grower, growing as much as four feet per year.

 This soaring tree grows best in zones 2 through 7, and while it likes full sun, it doesn’t care for summer temperatures that regularly exceed 85 degrees Fahrenheit.
 It also will not abide low elevations: American Aspen rarely grows at elevations less than 2,000 feet, and grows best at elevations between 5,000 to 12,000 feet.
 By entering your city and state on this interactive elevation map, you can determine if an American Aspen is suitable for your area.
 (Bonus points if you’re in the right elevation range and located near banks and streams, as these trees with white bark thrive with plenty of water and well-drained soil.)